husarion/panther_ros/README.md

 </picture>

 > **Note**:
 > Building the latest version of this code might not always work with OS image you already have installed on your robot.
-Make sure you are running the newest OS image for Build-in Computer.
-You can find it in the downloads section at [husarion.com](https://husarion.com/downloads/#internal-computer-raspberry-pi-4).
+Make sure you are running the newest OS image for Built-in Computer.
+You can find it in the downloads section at [husarion.com](https://husarion.com/downloads/#built-in-computer).
 >
 > We are making great effort to achieve backward compatibility, but can not test everything.
 Currently, fully tested images are `v1.0.0` and above.
 If the command below shows you the tag, you can be assured the newest code will work on your robot.
 > ``` bash